For Students

 What Kind of Class is This?

 You cannot approach this class as a regular, assignment-based, class.
-If you tackle assignments last minute, you will fail this class.
+If you tackle assignments last minute, you will not excel in this class.

 What is IP/NDA?